rskottap/imfind/FINDME.md

 - If you want to clear the cache of all the text and image embeddings (for re-runs, new models, debugging etc.,) simply do `rm -rf ~/.cache/mmry`.

 - ⚠️ The check for whether or not LLaVa can be successfully used on device, is done **once in the very first run**.
 If it can be used, a file gets written in `~/.cache/imfind/` instead of users having to set/unset environment variables in different OS (works out of the box with less setup).
-If you want to try using LLaVa again on GPU do `rm -rf ~/.cache/imfind/`.
+If you want to try using LLaVa again on GPU either set `IMFIND_USE_LLAVA="True"` to toggle usage, or do `rm -rf ~/.cache/imfind/` to re-check success.

 - Pass in the `--no-cache` option to not use existing cache and regenerate descriptions.
 If using as a importable library pass `use_cache=False` to disable cache and regenerate.